Manfred Pohl

 Professor Manfred Pohl (born 26 May 1944) is a German business historian.
 He is the author of over thirty corporate history books, as well as numerous articles and chapters.
 He has also published a number of poems and short stories.
 Manfred Pohl is an honorary professor at the Goethe University Frankfurt, Germany.
+He is also the founder of the organization My Europe 2100 and the Frankfurter Zukunftsrat.

 Biography

 Manfred Pohl was born on 26 May 1944 in the town of Bliesransbach, near Saarbrücken in the Saarland region of Germany.
 After completing an apprenticeship at the Saarland Credit Bank, he studied German, History, Philosophy and Economics.
 In 1972, he was awarded a doctorate for his thesis on the history of banking in the Saarland.

 Between 1972 and 2001, Manfred Pohl led the Historical Institute of Deutsche Bank.
 From 1981 he lectured at the Goethe University Frankfurt, Germany, leading courses on Corporate History and Corporate Culture.
 In 1992 he was awarded an honorary professorship by the university's School of Finance.

 In addition to his academic position and his work at Deutsche Bank, Manfred Pohl has founded numerous nonprofit organizations including eabh (The European Association for Banking and Financial History), founded in 1990, the Institute for Corporate Culture Affairs, founded in 2001 and the Frankfurter Zukunftsrat, founded in 2008.

 In 1998 he founded Europoint, which supported the introduction of the Euro currency in the twelve EU countries that originally adopted the currency in 1999/2001.
 Activities of note included the "Euro-World" project, a competition where over 1000 children suffering from cancer painted designs for the forthcoming Euro coins.
 Fourteen winning designs were purchased by the European Central Bank, of which two remain on display at the Bank, with the other twelve being donated back to the hospitals of the children who created the designs.
 Europoint also commissioned the illuminated Euro sign that stands outside the European Central Bank in Frankfurt.
 After Europoint was dissolved in 2002, ownership of the sign was transferred to the then newly formed Frankfurter Kultur Komitee.

 Manfred Pohl has written numerous histories of German companies and business ventures, among them Deutsche Bank, M. DuMont Schauberg, Hochtief and the Baghdad Railway.
 He has also authored and edited works on economic and social themes, especially related to corporate social responsibility and business history (see publications list below).